rajesh6115/SMPPSim/README.md

 the smpp-lib may not be downloaded, please get the maven dependency in the conf/ folder and put it into your local maven repository:
 /.m2/respository/smpp/smpp-lib

+***update***:
+build: do `mvn clean` first, it will install that attention 3party to local mvn this needs to be done one time per build env then do `mvn clean package` as usual